 Get this: More than 20 million Americans actually own their homes.
 That means they don’t owe a single dime on their house!
 That’s right—they don’t have to send a big chunk of their paycheck to the bank to keep a roof over their heads.
 Can you imagine how it would feel to have an extra $1,000 or more each month?
 Once you’re out of consumer debt, you can get aggressive about paying off the house.
 Imagine double and triple payments.
 Think about it.
 Multiply your monthly mortgage payment by 12 and ask yourself this question: What would my life look like if I could give myself this big of a raise?

 Let’s face it—debt is normal.
 But who wants to be normal?
 You can start combatting these scary statistics with a single step: getting out of debt.
 Sure, it may sound intimidating.
 You may think you can never climb out of the hole you’re in.
 But that simply isn’t true.
 You can make one choice today that will turn your life around and take you from average to incredible.
-Sign up for a Financial Peace University class now and refuse to be a statistic.
+Sign up for a free trial of Ramsey+.